Economic Hardship

 • F-1 advisors cannot determine the chances of approval.

-• Previous students have received denials for their Economic Hardship applications due to the inability to produced supporting documentation, such as personal and sponsors' bank statements, showing economic hardship.
+• Previous students have received denials for their Economic Hardship applications due to the inability to produce supporting documentation, such as personal and sponsors' bank statements, showing economic hardship.

 • Be in valid F-1 status